ItiMaker

 Average Restaurant Meal 1,200 15.00

 Overall, being well-prepared can significantly enhance your experience.
 Familiarizing yourself with the local currency (Russian rubles) and downloading useful apps for navigation and budgeting can minimize stress during your adventures.
-If you wish to extend your stay or explore more, check our detailed resources: Moscow Itinerary for 3 Days and Moscow Itinerary for 5 Days for more tips and insights.
+If you wish to extend your stay or explore more, check our detailed resources: getting around Moscow and best Moscow hotels for first-timers for more tips and insights.

 In summary, navigating Moscow and managing costs effectively will transform your travel experience, allowing you to fully immerse yourself in the city's extraordinary charm and history.
 Explore with confidence and relish every moment of your Moscow adventure!